-To create a Schedule, touch the Create Schedule card on the left.
-If there is no Home Charge Location set you will be prompted to create one.
+To create a schedule, touch Create Schedule.
+If there is no Home Charge Location set, you will be prompted to create one.

-The Charging Schedule dialog displays:
+The Charging Schedule screen displays:

-- Toggles for each day of the week. - Charge to: A value selector for setting the desired Charge Level. - Complete by: A time selector for setting the time the vehicle will reach the desired Charge Level. - Cabin Preconditioning: Allows the vehicle to heat or cool the cabin to the desired temperature by using energy from the charger. - An X allowing you to close the Charging Schedule dialog. - Save & Close button: Applies any changes made and exits the dialog.
+- Days of the week. - A value selector for setting the desired charge level. - A time selector for setting the time the vehicle will reach the desired charge level. - Preconditioning: Allows the vehicle to heat or cool the cabin to the desired temperature by using energy from the charger. - An X allowing you to close the Charging Schedule screen. - Save & Close button: Applies any changes made and exits the screen.

-Days can be assigned to the Schedule.
-Days of the week represented by their first letter in circular toggles.
-Touching each toggle illuminates the graphic, confirming that day is assigned that to the Schedule.
-Touching a second time unassigns days from this Schedule, dimming the toggle once again.
-Select all days to adhere to the settings in this Schedule.
-If there are multiple charge schedules, days must be unassigned from their current Schedule before they can be assigned to a new one.
+Days can be assigned to the schedule.
+Days of the week are represented in toggles containing their first letter.
+Touching each day illuminates the graphic, confirming that day is assigned that to the schedule.
+Touching a second time unassigns days from this schedule, dimming the toggle once again.
+Select all days you wish to adhere to the settings in this schedule.
+If there are multiple charge schedules, days must be unassigned from their current schedule before they can be assigned to a new one.

-Once completed with the charging Schedule, touch the Save & Close button to finish creating the schedule.
+Once completed with the charging schedule, touch the Save & Close button to finish creating the schedule.

-On days that are not assigned a Schedule, the vehicle will begin charging to 100% as soon as it is plugged in, unless otherwise specified on the Charging screen.
+On days that are not assigned a schedule, the vehicle will begin charging to 80% as soon as it is plugged in, unless otherwise specified on the Next Charge screen.
 Home Charge Schedule can be turned ON or OFF.
-To enable or disable all charging Schedules, touch the toggle switch next to Home Charge Schedule on the Schedule screen.
+To enable or disable all charging schedules, touch the toggle switch next to Home Charge Schedule on the Schedule screen.